Brooklyn, Uptown, the High Line and Night Tour

 With an Italian theme, there were market like stalls selling fruit and vegies, cheeses, salami, seafood, pasta, beer, wine, kitchen utensils and all sorts of cooking items.
 And interspersed between these were restaurants selling fresh meals of different genres, seafood, pasta and pizza, antipasti, vegetarian, meat etc.

-I arrived just as a bus was leaving and thought I had missed it, but there were still a lot of people there, so they were still sending off busses.
-The bus left at about 8:45, and we started the tour travelling through New York then made our way across the bridge to Brooklyn.
+I arrived just as a bus was leaving and thought I had missed it, but there were still a lot of people there, so they were still sending off buses.
+The bus left at about 8:45, and we started the tour travelling through Times Square then past the Empire State Building.
+We passed Madison Square Park then the San Gennaro Festival in Little Italy.
+We crossed the Manhattan Bridge into Brooklyn.

 We were over in Brooklyn at about 9:30 when it started to spit.
 We put on the ponchos the tour guide gave us, but then it started pissing down, lol!
 The bus pulled up and we all went downstairs out of the rain.
 We drove past other tour busses not long after, pulled up on the side of the road, unlucky - they didn't have a downstairs section like ours lol!